Gilbert Valley

 Residential development activity is lower than average in Gilbert Valley according to AreaSearch's national comparison of local real estate markets

-Gilbert Valley has averaged approximately 25 new dwelling approvals annually over the past five financial years, totalling 128 homes.
-As of FY-26, 12 approvals have been recorded.
-The average number of people moving to the area per year for each dwelling built over these five financial years (FY-21 to FY-25) is 0.6.
-New construction has matched or exceeded demand, providing more options for buyers and enabling population growth that may surpass current projections.
+Gilbert Valley has averaged approximately 25 new dwelling approvals each year over the past five financial years, totalling 128 homes.
+In FY-26 so far, 12 approvals have been recorded.
+Over these five years, from FY-21 to FY-25, an average of only 0.6 people per year moved to the area for each dwelling built.
+This suggests that new construction is meeting or exceeding demand, providing buyers with more options and enabling population growth that could surpass current expectations.

-The average expected construction cost value of new homes is $265,000.
-In this financial year, $6.7 million in commercial approvals have been registered, indicating the area's residential character.
-Compared to the rest of South Australia, Gilbert Valley has seen slightly more development, with 39.0% above the regional average per person over the five-year period.
+The average expected construction cost value of these new homes is $265,000.
+Additionally, $6.7 million in commercial approvals have been registered this financial year, indicating the area's residential character.
+Compared to the rest of South Australia (SA), Gilbert Valley has seen slightly more development, with 39.0% above the regional average per person over the five-year period.

 This preserves reasonable buyer options while sustaining existing property demand.
-All new construction during this period comprised standalone homes, maintaining the area's traditional low-density character and focusing on family homes appealing to those seeking space.
-With around 210 people per approval, Gilbert Valley reflects a developing area.
-Given that population is expected to remain stable or decline, there should be reduced pressure on housing in Gilbert Valley, potentially creating opportunities for buyers.
+All new construction in the area has been standalone homes, maintaining its traditional low density character and focusing on family homes that appeal to those seeking space.
+With around 210 people per approval, Gilbert Valley reflects a low-density area.
+Given that population is expected to remain stable or decline, the valley should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development